vilijur/acnl-translated/README.md

 # Animal Crossing: New Leaf but poorly translated (working title)
 This is a (Work In Progress) poor translation of [Animal Crossing: New Leaf](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Leaf) for the [Nintendo 3DS](https://en.wikipedia.org/wiki/Nintendo_3DS) [console](https://en.wikipedia.org/wiki/Video_game_console).
 As of now, it's planned to just replace the text, however changing the graphics may be considered.

+# I need YOU!
+As of right now, there's a very high chance for this to take actually forever, so I need someone who knows how this video game handles text, specifically the `Talk` folder.
+So, **what** exactly do I need?
+Simple.
+As of right now, I'm using [MSBT Editor Reloaded](https://github.com/IcySon55/3DLandMSBTeditor/releases/) on a Windows 7 virtual machine.
+This seems to be able to get the job done for the most part.
+Well, until I tried to edit Kapp'n's song.
+Editing this seems to be a complete nightmare, and I can't wrap my head arround it.
+That's where you come in (I hope).
+I have a very simple request:

+### My request
+I need software that is able to edit New Leaf's `.msbt` files.
+More specifically, I would like it to be able to allow the user to edit the text, and have the software able to handle the hex part.
+It should also be able to change the colour of a word in a user friendly way.
+There is a chance that some files require different types of hex (or identifiers, I don't know what it is), or none at all, so there should be a way for the user to choose the mode based off of the file in question.
+I.E, there could be one mode called `Villager text` and another one called `Kapp'n Song`, and each will make the text work in those areas.
+A few other things I would like include:
+* The software should be able to work on Windows 7 and up, GNU/Linux (Debian) or both.
+Debian is my daily driver, however I can set up a VM in case making a Linux version ends up being too complicated.
+The choice is up to you
+* The software should be open source.
+Please.
+I like open source software.
+* It should be quite user friendly.
+I'm a dumb dumb and I have no idea what I'm doing.
+* It shouldn't take up too much RAM.
+This isn't Google Chrome.

+If you're interested, please get in contact, either via Twitter DMs ([@vilijur](https://twitter.com/vilijur)), GitHub, or Discord (vilijur#4481).
+If these ways to contact me don't work, open an issue and mention me in it.

+Okay, that's it, you can continue reading the readme.

+(P.S, if this software that I'm looking for exists, please let me know.)

 # ⚠**WARNING**⚠
 This mod was made based off of Animal Crossing: New Leaf - Welcome amiibo (EUR), and as such, the Title ID in the `luma` folder is for that game.
 If you do not have Animal Crossing: New Leaf - Welcome amiibo (EUR), you can change the Title ID to the version of your game, however this may cause more unexpected issues. **PROCEED AT YOUR OWN RISK**